taylorhakes/promise-polyfill/README.md

 ```

 ## Unhandled Rejections
 promise-polyfill will warn you about possibly unhandled rejections.
 It will show a console warning if a Promise is rejected, but no `.catch` is used.
-You can turn off this behavior by setting `Promise._setUnhandledRejectionFn(<rejectError>)`.
+You can turn off this behavior by setting `Promise._unhandledRejectionFn = <rejectErrorHandler>`.
 If you would like to disable unhandled rejections.
 Use a noop like below.
 ```js
 Promise._unhandledRejectionFn = function(rejectError) {};